influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 | 2019-08-18T00:42:00Z | 7.6400000000 |

-The query uses an InfluxQL [function](/enterprise_influxdb/v1.9/query_language/functions/) to calculate the average `water_level`, grouping results into 18 minute time intervals, and offsetting the preset time boundaries by -12 minutes.
+The query uses the InfluxQL [MEAN() function](/influxdb/v2.4/query-data/influxql/view-functions/aggregates/#mean) to calculate the average `water_level`, grouping results into 18 minute time intervals, and offsetting the preset time boundaries by -12 minutes.

 {{% note %}}